LEv145/spore.py/README.md

-# Spore REST API asyncio client
+# Spore REST API client
 * Python 3.7+

 # How to use